How to Find a Wedding Photographer (Updated for 2020)

 If the wedding photographer you are meeting is your top choice, now is the time to pull out those other wedding photographer price quotes you got (make sure to print them before coming to the meeting)!
 Use them to negotiate down the price and/or other terms of the contract.
 For more tips on negotiation with wedding photographers, or other wedding vendors, read How To Negotiate With Wedding Vendors article.

 Your wedding day is one of the most important days of your life.
 The right photographer can make it one of the most memorable.
-Your cake, venue, music, and decorations will soon be history.
+Your wedding cake, wedding venue, wedding music, and wedding decorations will soon be history.
 Your wedding photographs will help them live forever.